openstates/enhancement-proposals/final/001-purpose-and-process.md

 7. **Implementation Plan** - An estimate of what it would take to implement this.  *(Can be omitted or very simple in drafts.)*
 8. **Copyright** - Each proposal must end with a [CC0](https://creativecommons.org/publicdomain/zero/1.0/deed) dedication.

+### Issue Status

 ### Process

-Submitting a proposal will take a little bit more planning than just opening a GitHub issue, but you can start there:

 **Drafting A Proposal**

+Submitting a proposal will take a little bit more planning than just opening a GitHub issue, but you can start there by opening a "pre-draft" issue if desired.

 Issues on this repository can be used as a form of proto-proposal in the early planning phase.
 No specific format is required, but these can be useful to gauge interest in a formal proposal if desired.